simeononsecurity/simeononsecurity.ch/content/articles/exploring-unifi-express-all-in-one-network-gateway/index.en.md

 ## UniFi Express as a Mesh Access Point: Extending Possibilities

 Beyond its standalone gateway role, UniFi Express excels as a mesh access point within existing networks.
-Connecting through either a wired or wireless uplink, the device seamlessly integrates into the network, providing flexibility and adaptability.
+Connecting through either a wired or wireless uplink, the device smoothly integrates into the network, providing flexibility and adaptability.

 - **Number of Devices Supported:** 4 other UniFi Network devices
 - **Both Ports Usable as LAN:** Yes, when meshing